7 Things to Consider when Engaging Hard to Reach Populations on Race, Equity, and Inclusion

 - Call out potential pain points and be prepared for them.
 We can’t ensure that everything goes right, but we can take steps to be prepared.

-On December 1, 2020, at 2 pm MT – Join Sophie McGinley, Assistant Planner with the City of Eugene, Oregon, and Caity Belta, Engagement Manager at Bang the Table, as they discuss preparation, implementation, fears, and successes when conducting public engagement through an anti-racist lens.
+Join Sophie McGinley, Assistant Planner with the City of Eugene, Oregon, and Caity Belta, Engagement Manager at Bang the Table, as they discuss preparation, implementation, fears, and successes when conducting public engagement through an anti-racist lens.